tecolicom/Text-ANSI-Fold/README.md

     Array reference can be specified but works only with **chops** method, and retunrs empty string for zero width.

-- **boundary** => "word"
+- **boundary** => _word_ or _space_

+    Option **boundary** takes _word_ and _space_ as a valid value.
+These prohibit to fold a line in the middle of ASCII/Latin sequence.
+Value _word_ means a sequence of alpha-numeric characters, and _space_ means simply non-space printables.

-    **boundary** option currently takes only "word" as a valid value.
-In this case, text is folded on word boundary.
-This occurs only when enough space will be provided to hold the word on next call with same width.
+    This operation takes place only when enough space will be provided to hold the word on next call with same width.

-    If the color of text is altered within a word, that position is also treated as an boundary.
+    If the color of text is altered within a word, that position is also taken as an boundary.

 - **padding** => _bool_